Iodic acid: Uses

-Iodic acid is used as a strong acid in analytical chemistry.
+Iodic acid is used as a strong acid (though it is not truly a strong acid, but a weak acid that is very close to being a strong acid) in analytical chemistry.
 It may be used to standardize solutions of both weak and strong bases, using methyl red or methyl orange as the indicator.

 Use in salt industry

 Iodic acid can be used to synthesize sodium or potassium iodate for increasing iodine content of salt.

 Other oxyacids

-Iodate is part of a series of oxyacids in which iodine can assume oxidation states of −1, +1, +3, +5, or +7.
+Iodic acid is part of a series of oxyacids in which iodine can assume oxidation states of −1, +1, +3, +5, or +7.
 A number of neutral iodine oxides are also known.